Key Concepts

 ... -> demographic survey -> myview -> windowsizer -> instructions -> ...

-Smile's timeline API also allow randomized flows for showing different sequences depending on what condition a participant is assigned to.
+Smile's timeline API also allows randomized flows for showing different sequences depending on the condition a participant is assigned to.

 Now that we have defined a simple View and placed it in the design/timeline, we are ready to test it out.

-A final key concept of Smile is the advanced tools which help you develop and debug your experiment.
+A final key concept of Smile is the set of advanced tools that help you develop and debug your experiment.
 We think of it as enabling "brain surgery" on your experiment.
 You can use these tools to bounce around, inspect various elements of your interface, and check the format of your data.
 You can read more about development in the remainder of the documentation.
-However, assuming you've done everything to install the required software, setup and configured your repo, you can type
+However, assuming you've installed the required software, set up, and configured your repo, you can type

 npm run dev